yairsultan/Startup-Success-Prediction/docs/startup_success_prediction.md

 main_df.drop(columns = ['BUSINESS_MODEL'], axis=1, inplace=True)
 ```

-<div style="font-size: 18px">'COMPANY_STATUS' is also categorical feature and we want to transform it to numeric true\false columns :</br>
+<div style="font-size: 18px">'COMPANY_STATUS' is also categorical feature and we want to transform it to numeric true\false columns :<br>
 </div>